Now that SGUnited Traineeship Programme is in full swing, it seems the old scepticism of the programme is long gone.

 The SGUnited traineeship isn’t a magic bullet that can solve the problem of youngsters graduating into a pandemic.
 It’s more of a stopgap measure to ease the pain a little.

 But the truth is that most of the regulations are kept grey.
 A lot of times it is up to host companies to provide good benefits out of “goodwill” to their trainees.

 There are several concerns flagged up by Singaporeans on online forums:

-- Companies would abuse HR practices on desperate trainees.
+- Companies might abuse HR practices on desperate trainees

-- Companies will also use the training fees as a means to lowball salary in the future
+- Companies might use the training fees as a means to lowball salary in the future

 Thankfully, the government has stepped up measures to ensure that companies need to declare if they have undertaken cost-cutting measures or retrenchment exercises.